 Within the area of Special Function Registers, the I/O registers and their associated control registers play a prominent role.
-All I/O ports have a designated register correspondingly labeled as PA and PB.
-These labeled I/O registers are mapped to specific addresses within the Data Memory as shown in the Data Memory table, which are used to transfer the appropriate output or input data on that port.
-With each I/O port there is an associated control register labeled PAC and PBC also mapped to specific addresses with the Data Memory.
+All I/O ports have correspondingly designated registers known as PA, PB, etc. These labeled I/O registers are mapped to specific addresses within the Data Memory as shown in the Data Memory table, which are used to transfer the appropriate output or input data on that port.
+With each I/O port there is an associated control register known as PAC, PBC, etc., also mapped to specific addresses with the Data Memory.